Free Advice for Migrants and Foreign Citizens

 The Tampere group provides counseling in the City of Tampere.
 You can reach us through Facebook – Vapaa Liikkuvuus Tampere, by email – counselingtampere(at)riseup.net.

 We will get back to you as soon as possible.
 Face-to-face meetings can be arranged, if necessary.

 Do you know how to get a work permit in Finland?
 Have you received a negative asylum decision and are afraid of deportation?
 Are you unsure about how to apply for a student permit extension?
 Do you want to know how family ties are defined by law in The Finnish Aliens Act?
 Do you find it difficult to fill out the Immigration Office’s forms?

 The legislation, permit procedures and bureaucracy connected with immigration may sometimes feel too complicated.
 Immigration officials’ decisions may also cause anxiety and confusion.

 It is easier to solve problems together with others!
 The best form of anti-racism is to build common networks, struggles and action with immigrants.
 Racism must be opposed in all its forms, also when it is hidden in the Aliens Act.

 Who are we?

-We have organised resistance against deportations, campaigned for asylum seekers’ right of stay, and defended Roma migrants’ right to accommodation in Helsinki.
+We have organised resistance against deportations, campaigned for asylum seekers’ right to stay, and defended Roma migrants’ right to accommodation in Helsinki.

 We also provide and share information on migration controls and their consequences, as well as struggles against controls in Finland and around the world.

-What kind of advice do we give?
+What kind of counseling do we give?